 Some ways off the path from the mining village to the mine, there stood a waterfall as tall as three huts.
 Loud enough to be heard from the far end of the village, it poured into a whitewater stream that wound down the slopes and through the village, before eventually emptying into the sea.
 The fall from the top would almost definitely break a few bones—if the faller landed poorly—and the ravenous whirlpool at the bottom would probably drown the rest.

 As children would, the Henkora children invented a dare that concerned this very waterfall.
-“Anyone who leaps, from the top to the bottom,” Etiss announced above the din of the waterfall on the day it was been concocted, “will be the new prince of Doganir!
+“Anyone who leaps, from the top to the bottom,” Etiss announced above the din of the water on the day it was concocted, “will be the new prince of Doganir!
 We don’t need some good-for-nothing prince who can't do more than buy us for black rock.
 We need a proper prince!
 A true chief and leader who has earned the right!”

 For the two weeks that followed, none of the others even came come close to trying, not even Etiss himself.
 Liss, however, was her own breed of person, and her household lacked any authority that could deter her.
 She woke up early one morning to scale the slopes, and called upon the two children of the rock miner village, her best friend Noma and the mouse-hearted Hassa, to witness her.